cfpb/design-system/docs/pages/helper-classes-mixins.md

           **A base mixin of `@include u-link-colors-base` exists, but please refrain from using this mixin directly in order to promote consistent naming throughout this project.
 If you need to set colors for all states of a link, use `@include u-link-colors(@c, @v, @h, @f, @a)`.**
         variation_code_snippet: ''
-      - variation_name: '"Link border" SASS mixins'
+      - variation_name: '"Link border" mixins'
         variation_description: >-
           Turn off the default bottom `border` on the default and `:hover` states.